perkss/kotlin-kafka-and-kafka-streams-examples/README.md

 Please check the directory README for details how to run this example.

+## Integration Tests
+Integration tests can be found for each module project and these require Docker to be running and use [Testcontainers](https://www.testcontainers.org/) these are powerful tests that fire up Kafka instances and our application and fully test the flow of messages through our streaming application.

 ## Kafka Reactive Producer Consumer
 This example shows how you can use the reactive API to build a consumer from a `lowercase-topic` map the data and output it with the same key to a `uppercase-topic` with the data converted to uppercase.
 Please check the sub module README for